lytranp/lytranp.github.io/_posts/datamining/2020-12-05-Model-Evaluation.md

 - 3 models: KNN, Decision Trees and Support vector machines (SVC)

-- Problem: Find the best model ?
+- *Problem: Find the best model with its best hyperparameter ? *

 Assume that in each model, there is 2 hyper-parameters need to tune.
 E.g KNN has hyper-parameter N with possible values = 3,4; SVC has hyper-parameter C with possible values = 1,2; Decision Tress has hyper-parameter Depth with possible values = 100,200.